khiner/tree-sitter-faust/README.md

 The extra detail is added because this grammar is intended for two purposes:
 - Syntax highlighting and other syntactic code analysis applications (the typical tree-sitter use case)
-- Converting the AST into its corresponding [box expression](https://faustdoc.grame.fr/tutorials/box-api/)
+- Fully and accurately transforming the AST into downstream language intermediates (like its [box expression](https://faustdoc.grame.fr/tutorials/box-api/))

-To serve the second goal, the ASTs produced by this grammar must provide enough information to do everything the [Faust bixon parser](https://github.com/grame-cncm/faust/blob/master-dev/compiler/parser/faustparser.y) does.
+To serve the second goal, the ASTs produced by this grammar must provide enough information to do everything the [Faust bison parser](https://github.com/grame-cncm/faust/blob/master-dev/compiler/parser/faustparser.y) does.
-_Note: There are several language features that _do not_ affect the generated box expression, but providing enough information to reproduce **all** of Faust's Bison grammar actions doesn't take that much more work and would enable transformation to all downstream intermediate representations (e.g. Box/Signal/FIR MLIR dialects), so I consider it a stretch goal._

 ## Commands